-We are often asked what does Autism testing (also called Autism Evaluation or Autism Diagnosis) entail.
-Here, we will provide some information about what is involved in a proper evaluation and determining an autism diagnosis.
+We are often asked what does autism testing (also called Autism Evaluation or Autism Diagnosis) entail.
+When facing a diagnosis of autism of your child, the process can be confusing.
+Here, we will provide some information about what is involved in a proper evaluation and determining of an autism diagnosis.

-Early intervention is extremely helpful.
+Early intervention is extremely helpful in autism testing.
 Often, a family member, friend, teacher, doctor, nurse, or other person will notice that something is “different” or not developing as expected for the child.
 This can be picked up on a screening test by a pediatrician, or behaviors such as social/interaction issues, communication issues, or a

 restricted/repetitive pattern of behavior or interests may be noted.